re-reselect is a lightweight wrapper around Reselect meant

 // reactUsers === reactUsersAgain

-// "expensiveComputation" called twice in total
+// "expensiveComputation" called twice in totalnpm install reselect -S

 npm install re-reselect -S

-Let’s say getData
+Let’s say getData is a reselect

 selector.